USGS-WiM/liliservices/README.md

 python3 manage.py migrate

 # install the custom SQL Median aggregate function in the database
-psql -U lideadmin -d lide -f create_aggregate_median.sql
+psql -U lideadmin -d lili -f create_aggregate_median.sql

 # install RabbitMQ, the message broker used by Celery (which is itself was installed by the prior pip command)
 sudo apt-get install rabbitmq-server